claudiogiu/PINN-Lid-Driven-Cavity-Flow/README.md

-# Physics-Informed Neural Network for the 2D Lid-Driven Cavity Flow
+# PINN for the 2D Lid-Driven Cavity Flow

 ## Introduction